P-adic Simpson correpondence via prismatic crystals: Local description of Hodge--Tate crystals

 Similarly, for any $f(X_i,Y_{1,i},\dots,Y_{d,i}\mid 1\leq i\leq n+1)x\in D^n$, we have that

 and that for any $1\leq k\leq n$, after letting $X_{i}'$ (resp. $Y_{s,i}'$) be $X_{i}$ (resp. $Y_{s,i}$) for $1\leq i\leq k$ and be $X_{i-1}$ (resp. $Y_{s,i-1}$) for $k+1\leq i\leq n+1$,

-These imply the desired isomorphism of simplicial $R^?$-modules and hence complete the proof. \end{proof} \begin{cor} Let $\Tot(C^{\bullet})$ denote be the total complex induced by the bi-cosimplicial $R^?$-module $C^{\bullet,\bullet}$.
+These imply the desired isomorphism of cosimplicial $R^?$-modules and hence complete the proof. \end{proof} \begin{cor} Let $\Tot(C^{\bullet})$ denote be the total complex induced by the bi-cosimplicial $R^?$-module $C^{\bullet,\bullet}$.
 Then we have a quasi-isomorphism